A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Introduction

 Although many security solutions have been developed and implemented in order to detect and prevent cyber attacks, achieving a complete security protection is not feasible \citep{lu2018managing}.
-To address this problem, there is an increasing demand to develop the market for cyber risk insurance and to understand the structuring of insurance products that will facilitate risk transfer strategies in the context of cyber risk; see discussions in \cite{peters2018understanding, peters2017statistical, marotta2017cyber, bohme2010modeling} and the references therein.
+To address this problem, there is an increasing demand to develop the market for cyber risk insurance and to understand the structuring of insurance products that will facilitate risk transfer strategies in the context of cyber risk; see discussions in \citep{peters2018understanding, peters2017statistical, marotta2017cyber, bohme2010modeling} and the references therein.

-As one can see from surveys such as \cite{marotta2017cyber} and \cite{shetty2010competitive}, the scope of such a marketplace is still very much in its infancy, despite the fact that financial institutions rank cyber losses in their top three loss events systematically when reporting Operational Risk loss events under Basel II/III to national regulators.
-The reason that the cyber risk insurance market has yet to emerge with standardised products is largely due to differences in opinion as how best to mitigate and reserve against these loss events.
-From a technology perspective, it is common to attempt to mitigate such events in contrast to insurance or capital reserving; see discussions in \cite{bandyopadhyay2009managers}.
-From a financial risk perspective, practitioners often opt for Tier I capital reserving and avoid insurance products, as the capital reduction from Operational Risk insurance is capped under Basel regulations with a haircut of 20\%; see discussions in \cite{peters2011impact}.
-This disincentivises them to purchase insurance products that have excessive premiums.
-From the insurance industry's perspective, there is a lack of market standardisation on insurance contract specifications that would avoid excessive premiums to be charged when the bespoke insurance products are designed.
+As one can see from surveys such as \citep{marotta2017cyber}, \citep{shetty2010competitive}, \citep{eling2020cyber}, and \citep{cremer2022cyber}, the scope of such a marketplace is still very much in its infancy, despite the fact that financial institutions rank cyber losses in their top three loss events systematically when reporting Operational Risk loss events under Basel II/III to national regulators.
+The reason that the cyber risk insurance market has yet to emerge with standardised products is largely due to the divergence in opinions as to how best to mitigate and reserve against these loss events.
+Below is a summary of three different perspectives on cyber risk insurance. \begin{enumerate}[label=(\roman*)] \item From a technology perspective, it is common to attempt to mitigate such events in contrast to insurance or capital reserving; see discussions by \citet{bandyopadhyay2009managers}. \item From a financial risk perspective, practitioners often opt for Tier I capital reserving and avoid insurance products, as the capital reduction from Operational Risk insurance is capped under Basel regulations with a haircut of 20\%; see discussions by \citet{peters2011impact}.
+This disincentivises them to purchase insurance products that have excessive premiums. \item From the insurance industry's perspective, there is a lack of market standardisation on insurance contract specifications that would avoid excessive premiums to be charged when bespoke insurance products are designed. \end{enumerate}